jeff1evesque/machine-learning/README.md

 - server(s): this could be made open to the public, and implementing machine-learning.
 - peripheral device(s): these device(s) could connect to the machine-learning server(s):
   - [raspberry pi](https://www.raspberrypi.org/): these devices could communicate to the machine-learning server(s), or *peripheral device(s)*.
-  - [xbee chip](www.digi.com/lp/xbee): these chips could implement the [zigbee](http://www.zigbee.org/) wireless protocol, allowing peripheral device(s) to transmit data between one another.
+  - [xbee chip](www.digi.com/lp/xbee): these chips could implement the [zigbee](http://www.zigbee.org/) wireless protocol, allowing peripheral device(s) to transmit data between one another, and finally to the machine-learning server(s).
   - [sensor](http://www.adafruit.com/categories/35): multiple types of sensors could be connected via the [zigbee](http://www.zigbee.org/) wireless protocol to other sensor(s), raspberry pi(s), or directly to the machine-learning server(s).

 ## Preconfiguration